 (c) Exclusions.
 In no event, however, shall the Early Termination Payment include any penalties, ratcheted demand, or similar charges.
 At the time for payment of any amount due under this Section 5.05, each Party shall pay to the other Party all additional amounts payable by it pursuant to this Agreement, but all such amounts shall be netted and aggregated with any Early Termination Payment payable hereunder.
 Nothing in this Section 5.05 shall be construed to absolve the Nondefaulting Party of any liability with respect to amounts accrued and owing to the Defaulting Party prior to the Early Termination Date.

 (d) Disputes.
 Upon receipt of the notice of the Early Termination Payment, the Defaulting Party shall have the right to confirm or dispute the same and to request supporting data used by the Nondefaulting Party to calculate the Early Termination Payment.
 If there are any disputes between the Parties concerning the calculation of the Early Termination Payment, the Parties shall refer the dispute for resolution in accordance with the provisions of Section 9.13.
 No presumption or assumption of correctness shall be given to the Nondefaulting Party's calculation of the Early Termination Payment.
-The defaulting Party shall pay any and all undisputed portions of the Early Termination Payment consistent with Section 5.05(a).
+The Defaulting Party shall pay any and all undisputed portions of the Early Termination Payment consistent with Section 5.05(a).
 The Defaulting Party shall not be required to pay any disputed portion of the Early Termination Payment until the dispute has been resolved pursuant to Section 9.13; provided, however, that all amounts which are determined to have been properly owing to the Nondefaulting Party shall accrue interest at the Commercial Paper Rate from the Early Termination Date until paid.

 Section 5.06 No Consequential Damages